 Two buildings at Graduate House (Units 61-66 and Units 67-72) have built in Fire Indicator Panels that are directly linked to the NSW Fire Brigade.
 If a fire alarm goes off in these buildings the alarm will sound and all residents will need to evacuate the building immediately.
 In the event of the alarm going off the fire brigade will automatically attend.
 Please note if you are responsible for the alarm going off you will be held accountable for any charges associated with the call out of emergency services.
 Please remember it is a criminal offence to tamper with fire safety equipment.
 Please refer to My Residence Rules for more information.

 The safety of residents is of utmost importance and we ask you to be proactive in this area of residential living, as it is everyone’s concern and you must play your part.
 You should make sure when you are not in your unit, that your unit door is locked.
 The building doors must remain locked at all times.
 If you find you are followed into the building by someone you don’t know, please call the Administration Office during office hours or if it is after hours call the Community Assistant on duty and let them know.
 For more information please refer to UOW Security.

-Please note that quiet hours at Graduate House are:
+Please note that the quiet hours at Graduate House are:

 - Sunday to Thursday from 10pm